Understanding Microservices Authentication Services

 With token-based authentication, if a request is received and the user is not currently authenticated, they are redirected to the authentication service where they enter their credentials.
 Once authenticated, an access token is generated and sent to the client which stores it as a cookie.
 The client then includes the token with each subsequent request to show that the user has already been authenticated.
 For each request, the access token is checked against the authentication service before being processed by the relevant service.
 Once the token has expired or been revoked, the user is no longer authenticated.

 For security reasons, the access token should be as meaningless as possible to anyone who might intercept it; it should simply act as an identifier for the authentication service to check whether the request has come from an authorized user.
 This means session information cannot be included in the access token and must be stored somewhere else.

-Distributed Session Management
+Distributed Session Management in Microservices

 The traditional monolith approach to session management involves storing the user’s session data on the server side.
 In a microservice application, the authentication service described above can provide a session ID for the client to include in subsequent requests.
 However, when services are distributed across multiple containers or servers, accessing server-side session data poses a potential problem.

 One option is to set up a central data store that can be accessed by all the microservices.
 The data store must be secured and replicated for high availability to avoid a single point of failure.
 Alternatively, if instances of all necessary services are available on a single server, “sticky” sessions can be used to ensure all requests from the same user go to the same server.
 Session data is only stored on the selected server, where it is accessed as needed.
 However, this approach is vulnerable to the server failing or spikes in traffic forcing the load balancer to direct traffic to a different server, losing the user’s session data.
 A further alternative is to replicate the session store across all servers.
 This can work well for smaller deployments, but there can be a significant impact on network bandwidth and ultimately performance when scaled across large numbers of servers.